bjackman/nas/README.md

 enabled explicitly, it seems to be enabled by default) and global snapshots.
 It doesn't create datasets for different users or usecases.

+The expectation is that ports 80 and 443 are exposed but the others are only accessible on your VPN/home network.
+Caddy takes care of SSL (getting certs from Let's Encrpyt) and serves FileBrowser via reverse-proxy.
+FileBrowser does its own authentication.
+Prometheus is on port 9090, with no authentication or SSL.

 ## To deploy

 These steps are done on your normal computer, not on the NAS.